kk-min/firestore-updater/README.md

 Accesses a specified collection in Firestore and adds documents to it; for debugging purposes.

-**Please note that you muust configure your own firebase project in firebase.js in order for the app to work.**
+**Please note that you must configure your own firebase project in firebase.js in order for the app to work.**

 # Features